Hundreds march in Baltimore protesting national immigration crackdown

-Hundreds of protesters took to the streets of Baltimore Wednesday afternoon to signal their increasing distress over an intense immigration crackdown that has sparked protest and unrest across the country.
+A new wave of protesters took to the streets of Baltimore Wednesday afternoon to signal their increasing distress over an escalating immigration crackdown that has sparked protest and unrest across the country.

 The outpouring in the city came as grassroots actions against immigration enforcement raids have sprung up around the nation from Seattle and Austin to Chicago and Washington, D.C.
 While many have been peaceful, some have resulted in clashes with law enforcement.
 More protests are planned nationwide this week.

+The epicenter of the protests has been in the greater Los Angeles area rocked by five days of unrest, which has turned violent and destructive at times.
+The White House deployed 4,700 National Guard troops and Marines to southern California despite opposition from local and state leaders.

-CASA, a national organization serving working-class Black, Latino, African-descendant, Indigenous and immigrant communities, organized the midday march through East Baltimore.
+In Baltimore on Wednesday, CASA, a national organization serving working-class Black, Latino, African-descendant, Indigenous and immigrant communities, organized the midday march of roughly 500 people that traversed about two miles through the eastern part of the city.

+“We’re here today to say enough is enough,” said Crisaly De Los Santos, CASA’s Baltimore and Central Maryland Director.

+Since May 20, the posting date of a now viral video of federal Immigration and Customs Enforcement agents detaining a group of men in the Baltimore area, ICE officials have arrested at least 11 people in the Baltimore area, according to CASA.
+ICE did not immediately respond for a request for comment about those arrest and Wednesday’s march.

+The diverse crowd chanted in both English and Spanish throughout the urban route, which started at CASA’s Baltimore Welcome Center near the Patterson Park branch of Enoch Pratt Free Library and then looped back to the same location.

+“Aqui estamos y no nos vamos!” the crowd yelled in Spanish, which translates to, “We are here and we are not leaving.”

-The street demonstration caused traffic backups.
-“The people united will never be divided,” the crowd yelled as a drum beat.
+The boisterous yet peaceful street demonstration also caused traffic backups.
 Several MTA buses stalled in blocks of standstill traffic.
 One driver repeatedly honked her horn to the pleasure of the crowd.
-Passengers in another bus took out their phones to record the moment.
+Passengers on another bus took out their phones to record the moment.

+“The people united will never be divided,” the crowd yelled as a drum beat.

+Dozens carried an assortment of international flags and signs.
+One sign read: “ICE melts in Baltimore.”
+Another said, “Justice for Immigrants.”
+Still another called out to, “Assist all Filipino workers in distress.”

 “No ICE, no KKK.
 No racist USA,” the crowd chanted.